ALDON94/argus/README.md

 **if you want to convert the script to .EXE There's to ways you can go for it**

-# 1st using pyinstaller module
+# 1st using the pyinstaller module

-*pip3 install pyinstaller
+*pip3 install pyinstaller*

-*pyinstaller --onefile [filename] **this gonna take a while be patient
+*pyinstaller --onefile [filename]* **this gonna take a while be patient

-*when it's done it will crate a bunch of folders browse the folder [dist] an you should see .EXE file format based on the script
+*when it's done it will crate a bunch of folders browse the folder [dist] an you should see .EXE file format based on the script*

 # 2nd using NSIS App

-*Simply Download The NSIS App From the Official Website and install it
+*Simply Download The NSIS App From the Official Website and install it*

-**run the NSIS App As Administrator
+**run the NSIS App As Administrator**

-**click install based on ZIP file
+**click install based on ZIP file**

-*compress the script you want to convert and open or drag it into the NSIS App
+*compress the script you want to convert and open or drag it into the NSIS App*

-*click generate and this will create .EXE file format based on the script
+*click generate and this will create .EXE file format based on the script*

 # Installation on macOS